lucformalmethodscourse/lucformalmethodscourse.github.io/source/syllabi/2024Spring.rst

   Additive point system *(tentative):*

   - 18 points: *quizzes* 1-3 6 each
+  - 12 points: test 1
-  - 24 points: two *tests*, 12 each
+  - 16 points: test 2
   - 3 individual project 0a
   - 5 individual project 0b
+  - 10 individual project 1a
-  - 10 individual project 1
+  - 10 individual project 1b
-  - 12 individual project 2
+  - 16 individual project 2a
-  - 18 group project 3
+  - 16 group project 2b
-  - 12 points: two *group activities*, 6 each
+  - 12 points: four *group activities*, 3 each
   - 5 points: individual or group presentation on a topic to be discussed *(required for grad students, extra credit for undergrad students)*
   - 5 points: *participation* (in-class and online, including announcements of and reports from relevant professional events, GitHub issues and PRs for course examples, etc.)
   - 5 points: starting baseline for undergrads